 Jump-start your weekend with a 17-18mph 30-miler through neighborhoods, official bike routes, and minimal large roadways with a few hills and optional sprints.
 Led by Mellow Johnny’s.

 Saturdays 9 am

-Co-hosted by Mellow Johnny’s and Austin Cycling Association.
-Perfect for the cyclist new to riding or commuting, returning to the bike after a big hiatus or just looking for a casual spin.
+Perfect for the cyclist new to riding or commuting, returning to fitness, or just looking for a casual spin.
 The routes are designed to help riders navigate our city and learn safe bike commuting options.
-Two groups offered: 1) those who can average 14-16mph for 20-30 miles with one or two regroup points and 2) same route as the first group but with an extended mileage option.
-Routes vary weekly to/around Clarksville, Rollingwood, McKinney Falls, South Austin, East to Meander and more.
+Routes vary weekly to/around Clarksville, Rollingwood, McKinney Falls, South Austin, East to Leander and more.

 KLCTVE Fusion Thursday Night Ride

 25 miles.
 16 mph.
 No drop.
 One rest stop.

 The Thursday evening ride features an around town route that goes east toward Mueller, North toward North Loop and Shoal Creek and then back downtown along through Tarrytown and along Pease Park.
 There are a couple of short hills, some nice flats along with a few sprint points if you want to stretch your legs.
 Riders will need to be comfortable riding in-town routes and obeying traffic signals and signs.
 Bring lights during fall.